-Problem Detailed Description Reporting on Australian residents Australian residents Australian residents Under the FATCA IGA, Australian residents with US ind are identified by their financial institution to be report to the IRS.
-Prior to FATCA, the US practice of citizens based taxation was unenforceable, especially with reg to those with few or no US ties.
-Reporting on Austral residents has forced Australian financial institutions identify US taxpayers for the IRS, even when the affect individuals have no ties to the US other than place of b or parentage.
-High Lack of reciprocity One of the inducements for Australia to sign on to the FATCA IGA was reciprocal information reporting on US accounts of Australian residents.
+Problem Detailed Description Priority (H/M/L) Reporting on Australian residents Under the FATCA IGA, Australian residents with US indicia are identified by their financial institution to be reported to the IRS.
+Prior to FATCA, the US practice of citizenship based taxation was unenforceable, especially with regard to those with few or no US ties.
+Reporting on Australian residents has forced Australian financial institutions to identify US taxpayers for the IRS, even when the affected individuals have no ties to the US other than place of birth or parentage.
+High Lack of reciprocity One of the inducements for Australia to sign on to the FATCA IGA was reciprocal information reporting on US Medium

+Problem Problem Detailed Description accounts of Australian residents.
 The US Congress has yet to pass legislation to enable the IRS to collect this information from US banks.
 Furthermore, the detail of information to be provided by US banks is much less than that provided by Australian banks.
 At a minimum, reciprocity should be demanded as a condition of ongoing compliance with the IGA.
 The IGA allows for a re-visiting of the agreement should the promised reciprocation fail to eventuate.
 Reporting of accounts below the US\$50,000 threshold While the IGA only requires reporting of accounts in excess of US\$50,000, financial institutions can report lower balance accounts at their option.
 Furthermore, under the CRS guidelines, financial institutions are to report all accounts, regardless of balance.
 This, in conjunction with the lack of notification to account holders, creates uncertainty among the affected Australian residents.
 Low value accounts will be fully taxed in Australia already.
 The net revenue to the US from tax on low value accounts is negligible.
-ATO should discourage Australian Financial Institutions of low value Medium

-Problem Detailed Description accounts and strip this data out of reports provided to the IRS.
-Denial of certain types of accounts Some financial institutions have denied Australian citizens/residents the ability to open certain types of investment and/or superannuation accounts.
+ATO should discourage Australian Financial Institutions of low value accounts and strip this data out of reports provided to the IRS.
+Medium Denial of certain types of accounts Some financial institutions have denied Australian citizens/residents the ability to open certain types of investment and/or superannuation accounts.
 This seems to be limited to Australian subsidiaries of international banks.
 The Australian Government should prohibit financial discrimination on the basis of national origin.
 Low